Covenant Heating and Cooling Blog: Posts Tagged ‘Heating Maintenance’

 person-calculating-money-saved-by-making-their-home-more-efficient

 Did you know that the single largest chunk of home energy use is put toward climate control?
 Heating and cooling your home uses a lot of energy, which means that when the bills come due, it costs a lot of money.
 But it’s not as though you can simply decide not to heat your home this winter!
 So what can you do?
+Before making any decisions, it’s important to evaluate your current system to determine if upgrades or a full heating replacement are needed for better efficiency and savings.
+Replacing the entire HVAC system, rather than just one component, can ensure better performance, energy efficiency, and proper component compatibility.

 Continue Reading